-Indiana University-Purdue University Columbus. created in 1970 (one year after the creation of IUPUI), is located one hour south of Indianapolis in the sophisticated, yet rural, town of Columbus, Indiana.
+Indiana University-Purdue University Columbus, created in 1970 (one year after the creation of IUPUI), is located one hour south of Indianapolis in the sophisticated, yet rural, town of Columbus, Indiana.
 This well-known town has been called an "architectural mecca," boasting the exciting works of numerous internationally known architects.
-IUPU Columbus is administratively and academically linked with IUPUI.
-All IUPU Columbus faculty are part of their related departments in Indianapolis.
-There are 35 full-time faculty, who are highly regarded both nationally and internationally, and 140 adjunct faculty.
-Both full-time and adjunct faculty teach at the Columbus campus and at its off-campus locations, including Batesville, Franklin, Greensburg, Madison, Seymour, Shelbvville, and St. Leon.
-These sites are located in the 12-county service area of IUPU Columbus, including the counties of Bartholomew, Brown, Dearborn, Decatur, Jackson, Jennings, Johnson, Ohio, Ripley, Scott, Shelby, and Switzerland.
+IUPUC has 35 fulltime faculty, who are highly regarded both nationally and internationally, and 125 adjunct faculty.
+IUPUC partners with the Purdue University College of Technology, which has 12 full-time faculty.
+Both fulltime and adjunct faculty teach at the Columbus campus and at its regional centers in Greensburg and Seymour.
+The service area of IUPUC includes the counties of Bartholomew, Brown, Dearborn, Decatur, Jackson, Jennings, Johnson, Ripley, and Shelby.

-Nearly 1,800 students are enrolled at IUPU Columbus.
-Fifty-five percent of the student body is traditional, and 69 percent attend part time.
-IUPU Columbus offers the advantages of affordability and small class size (average student-instructor ratio of 18:1), along with the high quality students would expect at any IU or Purdue campus.
+Over 35 degree programs are offered at IUPUC.
+Nearly 1,900 students are enrolled.
+Approximately 50 percent are full time, and nearly 70 percent are female.
+IUPUC offers the advantages of affordability and small class size, along with the high quality students would expect at any IU or Purdue campus.